A Beginners Guide to Using Bitcoin

 The Blockchain is a digital ledger of transactions that can be used to record anything of value.
 It is the technology that cryptocurrencies like Bitcoin are built on.

 The digital ledger is recorded chronologically and publicly, yet it is pseudo-anonymous.
 In a nutshell, Blockchain technology allows digital information to be distributed on a decentralized network, but not copied.
 This prevents what's known as double-spending.

 Here's an example: Think of document collaboration - you can save a document on your phone or computer and email it to someone for revisions, but you have to wait for them to return it to you before making any further amendments.
 If you share it with multiple people, it becomes a problem.
 However, this problem is solved by having a single document online (in the cloud) that everyone has equal access to.

-If you'd like to learn more about the backbone technology that Bitcoin is built on, here is a beginners guide to Blockchain technology.
+If you'd like to learn more about the backbone technology that Bitcoin is built on, there is a host of information available via Google.